 6. Architectural historians rarely think about lighting considerations (time of days, sun, shade)

-Note: The CRA suggests that surveyors NOT make obvious the fact that they have expensive equipment.
+Note: Suggest that surveyors NOT make obvious the fact that they have expensive equipment.
 Sometimes it may be wise to downplay your dress, however on busy streets surveyors should always be in teams and may wish to wear NEON safety vests.
 Early morning may be the best time to survey residential neighborhoods, because people are still asleep.
 Sometimes it is faster to photograph single houses in neighborhoods from across the street, and then walk back and do the data-input part of the survey on the tablet.

 Digital, 4+ Megapixels.
 (Best if lens is wide-angle 24 to 28mm) (extra battery)